cristeav49/Zabbix-Monthly-Bandwith/README.md

 # Zabbix Host modifications
 1) On the Zabbix Host install vnstat and bc packages
-#apt-get -y install vnstal bc
+#apt-get -y install vnstat bc

 2) Check if the vnstat start working and is collecting data:
 :#vnstat -u -i {interface name}